SiddharthG22/cs61a/README.md

 # CS 61A

-all the work i've done in this class, in one place.
+all the stuff i've done in this class, in one place.